 The platform is surprisingly easy to use with handy features businesses can use to measure growth, drive innovation, and interpret the feedback they get from their forms.

-Typeform surveys don’t have anywhere near the same number of form builder tools that SurveyMonkey has.
+Typeform surveys don’t have anywhere near the same number of form builder tools as SurveyMonkey.

 Not only does it allow users to create masterfully-crafted forms from scratch, but the software also has a built-in genius AI to do all the heavy lifting for you.